JimmyDoan1309/fastbot/README.md

   - If you want to do SOTA and need Tensorflow (for intent classification).
 Fastbot offers **`KerasClassifier`** with **`build_model`** method expose for quick implementation.
 Or else you could write a new **`Component`** from scratch.
 The default model **`KerasClassifier`** use is a simple CNN.

   - **`KerasClassifier`** will required Tensorflow during the training phase.
 However, when the model is saved, it will saved to `tflite` format (tflite-runtime is also soft-required).
-Which allow the bot during the deployment phase to be much less resource intensive. (tflite runtime package size is only ~1.5mb, compared to 300~500mb of Tensorflow).
+Which allow the bot during the deployment phase to be much less resource intensive. (tflite runtime package size is only 1.5mb, compared to 300mb of Tensorflow).
 The only downside is that not all Tensorflow's operations is supported in tflite.

 - **Decouple between intent classification and entity extraction**:

   - Unlike Rasa which extracts entities during the NLU phase and uses the extracted entities as feature for intent classification.
-Fastbot only extracts entities when needed (in **`InputCollector`**).
-The reason for this change is because many entities extraction process is IO bounded.
-Ex: Duckling, External List, Geo Parsing, etc...
-Having these Entity Extractors in the NLU make the bot really slow if everytime the user say something, the NLU need to go and fetch entities from some external sources even if these entities has nothing to do with the task at hand.
+Fastbot only extracts entities when needed (in **`InputsCollector`**).
+The reason for this change is because many "useful" entities extraction process is IO bounded.
+Ex: Duckling, Geo Parsing, (External API)...
+Having these Entity Extractors in the NLU make the bot really slow if everytime the user say something, the NLU need to go and try to fetch entities from some external sources even if these entities has nothing to do with the task at hand.

   - The only Entity Extractor component that still in the NLU phrase is **`CRFEntityExtractor`** which is not IO bounded and also need to train.

 - **Stories are not necessary**:

   - Unlike Rasa which use stories as a way to guide the conversation flow which I think is brilliant and actually required to build bot that can handle complex conversation.
-The down side is that it's very tricky to handle some "trivial" flow.
-For example we have a `flow for booking airplane ticket`, and the user say *"I need to book ticket for `x` people"* where x can be any number.
+The down side is that it's very unintuitive to handle some "trivial" flow.
+For example we have a flow for `booking airplane ticket`, and the user say *"I need to book ticket for `x` people"* where x can be any number.
 It's quite tricky to write a story to handle that case.

   - Instead, Fastbot mainly use what I call `Dialog Stack` which is a concept inspired by Microsoft Bot Framework which allow to pop and push one or more `nodes` freely during the conversation (A `node` represent a bot's action) .
 For the airplane ticket example above.
-All I need to do is extract the `number` of people, set a `counter = 0`, push the `booking ticket flow` on top of the stack - pop it out when done and increase `counter += 1`.
+All we need to do is extract the `number` of people, set a `counter = 0`, push the `booking ticket flow` on top of the stack - pop it out when done and increase `counter += 1`.
 At the end, having a node to check if `counter < number`, if so, push the `booking ticket flow` back on top of the stack again, or else, go the the confirmation flow or something.

-  - While not necessary, stories is still supported because there are so many case where stories is still kind of the only way.
+  - While not necessary, stories is still supported through Policy (the name is also copy from Rasa) because there are so many case where stories is still kind of the only way.
+Currently, Fastbot has **`SklearnPolicy`** for completely independent from Tensorflow, and a **`KerasPolicy`** which use a simple LSTM model.

 - **One-size-fit-all InputsCollector:**